Wordpress Hack #5: 10 Ways to Improve Navigation

-6. How to Add Related Posts After Content in Wordpress
+6. How to Add Related Posts After Content in WordPress

 Let’s face it, if you’re a blogger, then you’re a marketer - right?
 That’s why blogging isn’t just “writing” it’s also a lot of “online marketing” as well.
 The same concepts apply to a blog that apply in everyday life.
 You get a receipt at the supermarket, there’s an ad on the back.
 You’re at the checkout and there’s all kinds of things displayed to buy that you might have forgotten.
 The department store asks you if you want to apply for a credit card to get 10% off.
 The drug store gives you special rewards by using their “card” and prints coupons you might be interested in based on what you buy.